gotonickpappas/Symposium/docs/codesnapshot.md

 echo   -> Tasking Claude Code to process 'update_instructions.txt'. echo   -> This may take a moment.
-Please wait for completion... echo. call .\scripts\sclaude.bat "Carefully read the file 'update_instructions.txt' and execute ALL the actions it describes, in order."
+Please wait for completion... echo. call .\scripts\sgemini.bat "Carefully read the file 'update_instructions.txt' and execute ALL the actions it describes, in order."

 if %errorlevel% neq 0 (
     echo.